vercim/rsc-rank-ticket/README.md

 The total volume is approximately **~1000 lines** of raw code.

 > P.S.
+Each weapon has the ability to easily add custom animations, but I only have 1 set of animations, so they are the same across different weapons.

+> P.P.S.
 I added "Weapon Soul", it's sort of a buff.
 It hasn't been implemented yet and doesn't apply to you for now, but you might come across it in the code.